topkecleon/telegram-bot-bash/doc/7_develop.md

 * BASHBOT_EVENT_SEND	is exceuted if data is send or uploaded to Telegram server

-In contrast to other events, BASHBOT_EVENT_SEND is excecuted in a subshell, so there is no need to spawn a background process for longer running commands and changes to variables are not persistent!
+In contrast to other events, BASHBOT_EVENT_SEND is excecuted in a sub shell, so there is no need to spawn a background process for longer running commands and changes to variables are not persistent!

 BASHBOT_EVENT_SEND is for logging purposes, you must not send messages while processing this event.